browserengineering/book/book/animations.md

  [easing]: https://developer.mozilla.org/en-US/docs/Web/CSS/easing-function

-*Threaded animations*: despite Chapter 12 being all about threading, we didn't actually implement threaded animations in this chapter---they are all driven by code running on the main thread.
-But just like scrolling, in a real browser this is not acceptable, since there could be many main-thread tasks slowing things down.
+*Threaded animations*: Despite Chapter 12 being all about threading, we didn't actually implement threaded animations in this chapter---they are all driven by code running on the main thread.
+But just like scrolling, in a real browser this is not good enough, since there could be many main-thread tasks slowing things down.
 Add support for threaded animations.
 Doing so will require replicating some event loop code from the main thread, but if you're careful you should be able to reuse all of the animation classes.
 (Don't worry too